 When I was cheering the Highlanders in the early years of those big crowds through to their championship year in 2013, the sense of growth was energizing.
 Behind it all stood the promise of something bigger to come.
 There was the United Soccer League, and then there was the re-born North American Soccer League, with teams in Edmonton and Ottawa.
 Both professional circuits wouldn’t be beyond the ambitions of Victoria, if the right ownership and the right facility existed.
 While I was enjoying supporting the club, meeting other fans, and seeing a trickle of players move on to the professional ranks, behind it all was the hope that it could lead to something bigger.

-Drew Shaw presenting the Lake Side Buoys Supporters'
+Drew Shaw presenting the Lake Side Buoys Supporters' Choice Player of the Year Award 2018 |

 That something bigger has arrived.
 Within an eight or ten team professional league, Victoria is clearly a city that has the population and the soccer culture to be included, and to succeed.
 The mire of municipal in-fighting and parochialism which paralyzes development across Victoria was cut through by the City of Langford, as it ambitiously hosted first the national rugby programme, and now Pacific FC of Vancouver Island.
 The league is legitimate; the ownership by CFL teams of some clubs provides the money and the legitimacy that was needed to sell the league to other ownership groups in other cities, and fans in all of them.